 Who Would Benefit from the Social Security Fairness Act?

-- Spouses and survivors of government employees: People who are entitled to spousal or survivor benefits but also receive a pension from a government job would benefit from the removal of the GPO.
+- Government employees: Spouses and survivors of government workers: Workers who are eligible to the spousal or survivor benefits but also have a pension because of a government job are precisely the people that would benefit by having the GPO removed.

 What’s Next for the Social Security Fairness Act?